eraldoribeiro/myhugoacademicwebsite/UsingHugoAcademicWithGitHub.md

 git push origin master
 ```

+**Update the project files**.
 Finally, don't forget to also push the changes into the master repository of the website-project on GitHub:

 ```shell
 cd ~/Documents/website/myhugoacademicwebsite/